FasterXML/jackson/README.md

 Currently Jackson 2.x repositories have following actively developed branches:

-* `2.13`: next minor version being developed (as of July 2021)
+* `2.14`: next minor version being developed (as of January 2022)
-* `2.12`: current stable, actively maintained branch from which one more patch release is possible
+* `2.13`: current stable, actively maintained branch from which one more patch release is possible
-* `2.11`: previous stable branch, only micro-patches likely to be released
+* `2.12`: previous stable branch, only micro-patches likely to be released
-* `2.10`: non-active branch from which micro-patch releases (like 2.10.5.1) MAY be made for individual components
 * `master`: next major version, 3.0.
 Still changing rapidly

 Other `2.x` branches exist but no full releases are planned.
 Micro-patches still possible